AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/comment-projects.md

 The comment feature in Analysis Workspace makes it easier to collaborate with others.
 To include another person in your comment:

-1. Type the @ symbol, then begin typing the name of the person you want to include.
+1. Type the @ symbol, then begin typing the first name, last name, or email address of the person you want to include.

 1. Select the person's name when it appears in the drop-down menu.